matrix-org/matrix-spec-proposals/proposals/1717-key_verification.md

 Properties:

-- `from_device` (string): the device ID of the device requesting verification.
+- `from_device` (string): Required.
+The device ID of the device requesting verification.
-- `transaction_id` (string): an identifier for the verification request.
+- `transaction_id` (string): Required.
+An identifier for the verification request.
 Must be unique with respect to the pair of devices.
-- `methods` ([string]): the verification methods supported by the sender.
+- `methods` ([string]): Required.
+The verification methods supported by the sender.
-- `timestamp` (integer): the time when the request was made.
+- `timestamp` (integer): Required.
+The time when the request was made.
 If the timestamp is in the future (by more than 5 minutes, to allow for clock skew), or more than 10 minutes in the past, then the message must be ignored.

 #### `m.key.verification.start`